 But I was missing one bit of information.
-"What we need to know," the nurse had said, "is when you got pregnant."
+“What we need to know,” the nurse had said, “is when you got pregnant.”
 Although I had a few rough estimates, based on, you know, having sex, I really had no idea.
-With my doctor's office now closed, it was up to me to master the sperm-egg algebra in this sticky, wood-paneled stall.
-I plugged in a few different potential dates, feeling for the first time in my life like my body was a foreign mass I happened to wear around me like a vintage sundress.
+With my doctor’s office now closed, it was up to me to master the sperm-egg algebra in this sticky, wood-paneled stall.
+I plugged in a few different potential dates, feeling for the first time in my life like my body was a foreign mass I happened to wear around me like an ill-fitting sundress.

 As I crunched the data, I started to see that even with the most generous calculations, my hCG wasn’t behaving the way it was supposed to.
 There, with a faux-vintage Guinness mirror over my head, I realized that my pregnancy probably wasn’t either.